Pamela Lang

 The company went out of business permanently in August 2025.

 Founding team member of the Member Activation department.
-Responsible for outreach to tens of thousands of patients to qualify them, convert them, and assist with onboarding.
+Responsible for outreach calls to tens of thousands of patients across multiple U.S. time zones, qualifying them, converting them, and assisting with onboarding.

 The leads came in through Google Sheets, but patient records lived in Salesforce.
 We had to go back and forth between the Google Sheet and Salesforce, and then back to the sheet again to make notes.
 It was very clunky.
 I taught myself Notion in a week and built the team’s call-management system inside it: today’s calls, rolling history by date with outcomes, pending follow-ups, per-person notes, lead-scoring tiers (A through D, ranked by likelihood to close), and conversion counts by tier.

-The system became the department’s source of truth for conversion reporting.
+The system became the department’s KPI dashboard and source of truth for conversion reporting.

 Salesforce is a very popular platform, and I wanted to understand it better.
 I wanted to understand it well enough to have more control over the changes that would improve workflow.
 I also wanted to understand how a 10-minute fix could sit in the backlog as long as a 10-hour or a 10-day fix.
 That led me to Agile and Scrum methodologies.